awsdocs/amazon-dynamodb-developer-guide/doc_source/SettingUp.DynamoWebService.md

    + Access key ID: AKIAIOSFODNN7EXAMPLE
    + Secret access key: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

 1. To download the key pair, choose **Download \.csv file**\.
-Store the keys in a secure location\.
+Store the access keys in a secure location\.

-   Keep the keys confidential in order to protect your AWS account, and never email them\.
+   Keep the access keys confidential in order to protect your AWS account, and never email them\.
 Do not share them outside your organization, even if an inquiry appears to come from AWS or Amazon\.com\.
-No one who legitimately represents Amazon will ever ask you for your secret key\.
+No one who legitimately represents Amazon will ever ask you for your access keys\.

 **Related topics**
 + [What Is IAM?](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*